-Due to COVID-19 the Career Development Office will be open remotely during the Spring Semester and will be available during regular business hours (8:30am-4:45pm).
+Due to COVID-19 the Career Development Office will be open remotely during the Summer Semester and will be available during regular business hours (8:30am-4:45pm).
 We will offer counseling appointments, answer questions, and review application documents via video conferencing software, email, and/or the telephone.
 Symplicity will also remain available and students may schedule career advising appointments on Symplicity.
 Be sure to check Symplicity as employers may also post open positions on Symplicity during this time.
-Please direct any questions to email@example.com.
+Please direct any questions to firstname.lastname@example.org.

 Working while you are in law school or during your summer breaks builds legal experience, broadens your professional network, helps refine your interests, and leads to valuable post-graduate job opportunities.
 We're here to assist you in identifying positions in the areas of practice you want to explore - and to help you build the skills for a successful job search.